 They can also help the person work through the issues in their life that may have led them to use fentanyl.
 One of the more common forms of therapy used with substance abusers is cognitive behavioral therapy, which helps the person identify their triggers for using drugs.

 Don’t wait to get help if you have a problem with fentanyl or know someone who does.
 There are several types of rehab options available that can accommodate different budgets and lifestyles.
+If you’re worried about the pain of withdrawal, medical detox can ease the discomfort and help you overcome your opioid dependence safely.
+A former patient of American Addiction Centers describes her experience with detox and treatment below.

 - National Institute on Drug Abuse.
 (2016).
 DrugFacts: Fentanyl.